sugaryourcoffee/secondhand/doc/MySQL-failover.md

   * Check the connection from the slave to the master database
   * On the MySQL slave set the server ID and bind address
   * Configure the master server
-* Restore the masterdatabse on the MySQL slave
+* Restore the master database on the MySQL slave
 * Start replication on the MySQL slave

 Configure the MySQL server